Updated on February 21st, 2023

 - Testing website functionality

 - Fixing dead links and errors

-When a web developer understands the size and complexity of their client’s needs, they can decide what they would typically charge hourly and multiply the expected hours for each task at that rate.
-The freelancer may then wish to discount that number to give their client an advantageous flat rate as a benefit for keeping the freelancer on retainer.
+When a web developer understands the size and complexity of their client’s needs, they can decide the hourly rate they would typically charge for the services, then multiply that by the number of hours they anticipate the job taking.
+The freelancer may want to reduce the total cost to give their client an advantageous flat rate as a benefit for keeping the freelancer on retainer.

-A properly formatted retainer agreement will contain terms and conditions that will give both signing parties a clear understanding of their right and responsibilities and help avoid potential conflict.
+A well-drafted retainer agreement will contain all the necessary terms and conditions to clarify the roles of the parties and avoid conflict.
 The agreement should contain the following elements:

-- Party Information – The client’s name and the person or business that will be taking care of the services should be included in the document.
+- Party Information – The client’s name and mailing address and that of the person/entity providing the web development services.

 - Retainer Fee – The amount the client agrees to pay the web developer in an upfront retainer fee and whether it is refundable should be detailed in the document.

 - Termination Notice – The document should state how many days’ notice either party must give before terminating the agreement in the case of a breach of contract terms.

 - Pay-for-Access – With this type of retainer agreement, the client will pay the web developer a flat fee, usually monthly, to access the developer’s expertise at any time on an ongoing basis.

-- Pay-for-Work – Used when the web developer provides ongoing work for a fixed fee.
-Usually, the developer and their client will determine how many hours or tasks are expected each month and whether any unused hours will roll over to the following months.
+- Pay-for-Work – This contract is used when the web developer provides ongoing work for a fixed fee.
+Usually, the developer and their client will determine how many hours or tasks are expected each month, and whether any unused hours will roll over to the following months.